Kane-R/Kanes-Day-Planner/README.md

-# Kanes-Day-Planner
+# KANE'S DAY PLANNER

 USER STORY:
 >AS AN employee with a busy schedule
 >I WANT to add important events to a daily planner
->SO THAT I can manage my time effectively.
+>SO THAT I can manage my time effectively

 ACCEPTANCE CRITERIA:
   - GIVEN I am using a daily planner to create a schedule